GralDispersionModel/Third-party-tools/dailysimulation/README.md

 # Santiago Daily Forecast

+The daily simulation is executed in CESGA's HPC infraestructure FinisTerrae II (https://www.cesga.es/en/infrastructures/computing/)

+Scripts by CESGA (https://www.cesga.es/) for TRAFAIR project (http://trafair.eu/)

 ## How it runs
 The daily forecast runs using the distributed cron.

-Scripts by CESGA (https://www.cesga.es/) for TRAFAIR project (http://trafair.eu/)

 ```
 crontab -l